lasigeBioTM/PGR/README.md

 * Creates:
     * __report.txt__

-## Reference:
+## Reference

 - Diana Sousa, Andre Lamurias, and Francisco M. Couto.
 2019.
 A Silver Standard Corpus of Human Phenotype-Gene Relations.
-In Proceedings  of  the  2019  Conference  of  the  North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume ?
+In Proceedings  of  the  2019  Conference  of  the  North American Chapter of the Association for Computational Linguistics: Human Language Technologies.

+[//]: # ", Volume ?
 (Short Papers), pages ???–???.
-Association for Computational Linguistics (?https://github.com/lasigeBioTM?).
+Association for Computational Linguistics (?https://github.com/lasigeBioTM?)."